KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Experiment

 As shown in Table~\ref{tab:embedding_auc}, bi-encoder-based methods exhibit weaker performance.
 This is primarily due to the fact that queries and items are encoded independently and matched via vector similarity, limiting the model’s ability to capture fine-grained semantic interactions required for accurate relevance judgment.
 In contrast, cross-encoder-based methods achieve better performance, validating the effectiveness of explicitly modeling token-level interactions between queries and items.
-Furthermore, LLM-based generative classification methods deliver the best overall performance among all paradigms.
-In particular, Qwen3-1.7B achieves the highest scores on both ROC-AUC and PR-AUC, significantly outperforming the bi-encoder and cross-encoder baselines.
+The performance of generative classification models varies across model families and scales.
+Among all evaluated models, Qwen3-1.7B achieves the best performance.
+In particular, Qwen3-1.7B achieves the highest scores on both ROC-AUC and PR-AUC, substantially outperforming the bi-encoder and cross-encoder baselines.
 Notably, Qwen3-0.6B surpasses Llama3.2-1B and achieves performance comparable to Llama3.2-3B, demonstrating the strong modeling capability and favorable parameter efficiency of the Qwen3 family for relevance modeling.
 Overall, these results suggest that models capable of capturing fine-grained semantic relationships between queries and items perform better in relevance modeling, and generative classification methods exhibit significant potential.
+A complementary ablation analysis on product metadata is provided in Appendix~\ref{sec:ablation_relevance}.